-Regulatory T cells (also called suppressor T cells) help to control the immune response.
-They recognize when a threat has been contained and then send out signals to stop the attack.
+Regulatory T cells (also called suppressor T cells) help control the immune response.
+They recognize when a threat has been contained, and then send signals to stop the attack.

 Organs and Tissues

-The cells that make up the specific immune response circulate in the blood, but they are also found in a variety of organs.
-Within the organ, immune tissues allow for maturation of immune cells, trap pathogens and provide a place where immune cells can interact with one another and mount a specific response.
+The cells that make up the specific immune response circulate in the blood, but they are also found in various organs.
+Within the organ, immune tissues allow for maturation of immune cells, trap pathogens, and provide a place where immune cells can interact and mount a specific response.
 Organs and tissues involved in the immune system include the thymus, bone marrow, lymph nodes, spleen, appendix, tonsils, and Peyer’s patches (in the small intestine).

 Infection and Disease

 Infection occurs when a pathogen invades body cells and reproduces.
-Infection will usually lead to an immune response.
+Infection usually leads to an immune response.
 If the response is quick and effective, the infection will be eliminated or contained so quickly that the disease will not occur.

 Vaccination works to stimulate a specific immune response that will create memory B and T cells specific to a certain pathogen.
-These memory cells persist in the body and can lead to a quick and effective response should the body encounter the pathogen again.
+These memory cells persist in the body and can lead to a quick and effective response if the body encounters the pathogen again.

-For more on vaccination, see the activity How Vaccines Work.
+For more on vaccination, see the activity .